awesome-llm-papers/awesome-llm-papers.github.io/_publications/mo2024large.markdown

 citations: 19
 bibkey: mo2024large
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2405.06652'}]
-tags: [Training Techniques, Transformer, Merging, Language Modeling, Model Architecture]
+tags: [Language Modeling, Model Architecture, Transformer, Training Techniques, Evaluation, Merging]
 ---
 In this paper, a tool for detecting LLM AI text generation is developed based on the Transformer model, aiming to improve the accuracy of AI text generation